thomaslevesque/blog/content/posts/2018-02-25-better-timeout-handling-with-httpclient/index.md

 Note that we need to **disable the `HttpClient`'s timeout by setting it to an infinite value**, otherwise the default behavior will interfere with our handler.

-Now let's try to send a request with a timeout of 5 seconds to a server that takes to long to respond:
+Now let's try to send a request with a timeout of 5 seconds to a server that takes too long to respond:

 ```csharp
 var request = new HttpRequestMessage(HttpMethod.Get, "http://foo/");